talkable/talkable-docs/source/ios_sdk/api_integration.rst

   NSDictionary* emailShareParams = @{
       @"subject": @"Custom Email Subject",
       @"body": @"Personal message that will be added to the email body",
-      @"reminder": @NO // Whether Talkable should send a reminder email later };
+      @"reminder": NO // Whether Talkable should send a reminder email later };

   [[Talkable manager] createEmailShare:shortUrlCode recipients:recipients withParams:emailShareParams andHandler:^(NSDictionary* response, NSError* error) {